Ukraine–United Kingdom relations: Ukrainian independence

+2014–present

 Following the annexation of Crimea by the Russian Federation in 2014, the UK, along with other countries, stated that Russian involvement was a breach of its obligations to Ukraine under the Budapest Memorandum, a Memorandum deposited with the Secretary-General of the United Nations under the signature of Sergei Lavrov, amongst others, and in violation of Ukrainian sovereignty and territorial integrity.

-Relations between the United Kingdom and Ukraine are currently very close, there are regular bilateral visits between the countries and political dialogue covers the full range of international issues.
+Relations between the United Kingdom and Ukraine are currently very close.
+There are regular bilateral visits between the countries and political dialogue covers the full range of international issues.

 Since the beginning of the Ukrainian revolution and Pro-Russian unrest in Ukraine, the United Kingdom has actively supported Ukraine and publicly condemned Russian actions.
 The UK supports Ukraine in becoming a member of the EU and NATO.
-In this context London has implemented a series of sanctions and restrictive measures both in unilateral and multilateral formats.
+In this context, London has implemented a series of sanctions and restrictive measures both in unilateral and multilateral formats against Russia, and in support of Ukrainian sovereignty.

-Since the beginning of 2014 the following meetings have taken place: the meeting between Prime Minister of Ukraine Arseniy Yatseniuk and British Foreign Secretary William Hague during the FS visit to Ukraine (3 March), Prime Minister Arseniy Yatseniuk's meeting with UK Prime Minister David Cameron on the sidelines of the EU Summit in Brussels (6 March); meeting between the President of Ukraine Petro Poroshenko with the UK Prime Minister David Cameron during the commemorations of 70th anniversary of the Normandy landings, as well as a number of meetings at the level of foreign ministers of the two countries (3 March, 7 May, 23 June).
+In 2014, the following meetings took place between UK and Ukrainian politicians: a meeting between Ukrainian Prime Minister Arseniy Yatseniuk and British Foreign Secretary William Hague during the latter's visit to Ukraine (3 March); Prime Minister Arseniy Yatseniuk's meeting with UK Prime Minister David Cameron on the sidelines of the EU Summit in Brussels (6 March); meeting between the President of Ukraine Petro Poroshenko with the UK Prime Minister David Cameron during the commemorations of 70th anniversary of the Normandy landings, as well as a number of meetings at the level of foreign ministers of the two countries (3 March 7 May, 23 June).

 On 12 February 2015, the second Minsk Protocol were signed.
 These are their proper names, but they consist of two documents: "The Package of measures for the implementation of the Minsk Agreements" and "The Declaration in Support of the Package of Measures for the Implementation of the Minsk Protocol, adopted on February 12, 2015" to prevent an armed conflict inside Ukraine between military personnel subordinate to the central government and citizens of the eastern part of Ukraine: Donetsk People's Republic and Luhansk People's Republic.

 In November 2021, the UK and Ukraine signed a deal for the UK to enhance Ukraine's naval capabilities with new mine countermeasure vessels, missile boats, frigates and other naval equipment in response to a buildup of Russian forces on the Ukrainian border.